Museum Exhibit Labels Can Elevate Vintage Luggage into Modern Art

 Image Transfers had the opportunity to work with the Digital Dept at Rose Brand on one of the world’s most famous monogrammed luggage designers for their New York City museum exhibit.

-Beautiful art is a must, but it doesn’t become museum quality until a label is added to the work.
-This allows the observer to draw their own conclusions from what they read on the label.
-Without such detailed information on a dry transfer label, viewers may not gain a full understanding of the beauty that the artist or designer attempted to convey.
+Beautiful art is a must, but it doesn’t become museum-quality until an exhibit label is added to the work.
+This allows the observer to draw their own conclusions from what they read on the museum label.
+Without such detailed information applied to the wall of the art exhibit, viewers may not gain a full understanding of the beauty that the artist or designer attempted to convey.

-Without the custom wall labels provided by Image Transfers for the luggage art exhibit in Lower Manhattan, the public wouldn’t be able to distinguish between individual pieces and wouldn’t know which notable figures in history utilized them around the world.
+Without these custom gallery wall labels provided by Image Transfers for this luggage art exhibit in Lower Manhattan, the public wouldn’t be able to distinguish between individual pieces and wouldn’t know which notable figures in history utilized them around the world.

-Without art labels, they may be miscategorized as everyday items or unaffordable luxury pieces.
-Dry transfer labels elevate common items into art.
+Without museum labels, these vintage suitcases may be miscategorized as everyday items or unaffordable luxury pieces.
+Dry transfer labels elevate these common items into art.

-Many museums currently use vinyl labels, which limit the size of text and require a more complex application procedure.
-Our custom transfers rub onto surfaces easily and allow for much smaller type and more graphical detail than typical vinyl labels.
+Many museums currently use vinyl wall labels, which limit the size of text and require a more complex application procedure.
+Our custom wall labels rub onto surfaces easily and allow for much smaller type and more graphical detail than typical vinyl decals.

-Experts propose that museum visitors spend less than 10 seconds with each piece of work they look at, saving seven seconds for the label.
-Therefore, each label must be as appealing as it can be.
+Experts propose that museum visitors spend less than 10 seconds with each piece of work they look at, saving seven seconds for the exhibit label.
+Therefore, each museum exhibit label must be as appealing as it can.

-Artwork identification labels can be made with any color imaginable because Image Transfers uses Pantone’s color matching system.
+Artwork descriptions on labels can be made with any color imaginable because Image Transfers uses Pantone’s color matching system.
 Lettering labels can even be multi-colored, foil or metallic.

-In this New York City exhibit, the lettering on the walls and labels are bold and structured, yet minimalistic and flowing.
-Most of the transfers were printed in Pantone’s Warm Gray 1C and slightly metallic Black 7C.
-The transfers can be seen on a mixture of surfaces, including tags, walls and display boards, in a range of sizes.
+In this New York City art exhibit, they applied our lettering on the walls with art exhibit labels that are bold and structured, yet minimalist and flowing.
+Most of the wall labels and museum object descriptions were printed as dry transfers in Pantone’s Warm Gray 1C and a slightly metallic Black 7C.

 Even with an exhibit as large as the one in New York City, orders for custom transfers can be turned over in a day.
 After the exhibit debut, if additional transfers are needed, a simple upload through the Image Transfers website can be made, and it will ship within 24 hours.